cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

   This key contains the following subkeys, Either 'Call' or 'AlleleDepth' or both must be present.
   The block can contain the following keys:
     call
-      *PropertyID.* Reference to the 2D data table property that contains call information.
+      *PropertyID (required).* Reference to the 2D data table property that contains call information.

     alleleDepth
       *PropertyID.* Reference to the 2D data table property that contains depth information.